35ajstern/simple_academic_website/pages/software.md

 ### clues

 Coalescent Likelihood Under Effects of Selection (clues).
 This is a software package (actively developed and documented) for estimating the likelihood of selection, the selection coefficient, and changes in allele frequency over time.
-The method broadly works by using the results of pre-existing methods for estimating/sampling local genealogies (e.g. -- or, soon to be implemented, <a href = "https://myersgroup.github.io/relate/">Relate</a>).
+The method broadly works by using the results of pre-existing methods for estimating/sampling local genealogies (i.e., <a href = "https://myersgroup.github.io/relate/">Relate</a>).
 These trees are then ran through our importance sampling algorithm.
-We use r Hidden Markov Model (HMM) to infer selection coefficients and allele frequency trajectories, including ancient samples/genotype likelihoods.
+We use a HMM to infer selection coefficients and allele frequency trajectories, including ancient samples/genotype likelihoods.

 CLUES is on <a href = "https://github.com/35ajstern/clues">Github</a>.